Bioconductor/BioC2020/docs/caregiver-awards.md

 ### Allowable expenses

-- Child care expenses
+- Additional child care expenses, including overtime at childcare center, virtual childcare, etc.
-- Additional care expenses at home incurred because the primary caregiver was attending the meeting (such as overtime at childcare center, cost of a sitter or nurse, etc.)
+- Additional care expenses at home incurred because the primary caregiver was attending the meeting (e.g., cost of a sitter or nurse)
-- Expenses incurred in bringing a caregiver and/or dependent

 **Receipts will be required to reimbursement**